GitbookIO/integrations/docs/integrations/blocks/link-unfurling.md

 # Link unfurling

-As users inserts urls into GitBook, we attach simple previews, adding context and continuity to documents.
+As users insert URLs into GitBook, we convert them into preview blocks, adding context and continuity to documents.

-By default, GitBook will use the oembed spec to transform the url into a nice looking embed.
-But for services with authentication, it can be limiting and no offer the best experience to the end user.
+By default, GitBook will use the oembed spec to transform the url into a nice-looking embed.
+But for services with authentication, it can be limiting and not offer the best experience to the end user.

 "Link unfurling" refers to the concept of converting a url input from the user into a custom integration block.